SCECHs (STATE CONTINUING EDUCATION CLOCK HOURS)

 - Mentor a new principal for at least one full school year

-- Submit for evaluation the goals, objectives and performance activities for the mentoring period to the superintendent
+- Submit for evaluation of the goals, objectives and performance activities for the mentoring period to the superintendent

 - The participating district must submit a description of the Principal Mentoring program being used to Bay-Arenac ISD SCECH Coordinator